Gurobi/gurobi-optimods/docs/source/contributing.rst

 1. Create and activate a Python 3.8 virtual environment using your preferred tool.
 We maintain compatibility with Python 3.8 and above, so developing using 3.8 locally will ensure your contributions are compatible.
-2. Run ``make develop`` from the top-level of the repository.
+2. Run ``make develop`` from the top level of the repository.
 This command will install (using ``pip``) all packages required to run the unit tests, run the doc tests, and build the sphinx documentation.
 It will also install pre-commit hooks to enforce coding standards.